SeunPaul-tech/Nashville-Housing-Analysis/README.md

 In this project, I transformed the Nashville Housing dataset into a reliable analytical dataset using PostgreSQL.
 After performing extensive data cleaning and feature engineering, I explored key drivers of property values, housing market trends, and neighborhood performance.

 The cleaned dataset was then used to build an interactive Power BI dashboard that allows users to explore Nashville's housing market through dynamic KPIs, filters, and visualizations.
-The project demonstrates an end-to-end analytics workflow—from raw data preparation to business intelligence reporting.
+The project demonstrates an end-to-end analytics workflow; from raw data preparation to business intelligence reporting.

 ---